-The Global Sustainability Initiative is a conceptual framework that encompasses several trans-disciplinary research and academic programs at the University of Virginia.
+The Global Sustainability Initiative encompasses several trans-disciplinary research and academic programs at the University of Virginia.
 Directed by Prof. Phoebe Crisman, the Initiative seeks to advance sustainability theory and practice through a combination of faculty and student research, innovative teaching and academic programs, and cross-university dialogue and exchange.
-This website contains resources related to the foundation course in Global Sustainability, the Minor in Global Sustainability, and the interdisciplinary Major in Global Studies – Environments + Sustainability track.
+This website contains resources related to the foundation course in Global Sustainability, the Minor in Global Sustainability, and the pan-University Major in Global Studies – Environments + Sustainability.
 An archive of associated student and faculty research projects is available, along with news and updates about current events.

 “The minor allowed me to take courses in areas that at first do not seem completely relevant to my interests, such as economics.
 As a result, it broadened my understanding of the issues and gave me more perspective.”